 “The course provides trainees with an outstanding grounding in recent, highly credible research into teaching, learning and the curriculum.
 From the outset, trainees learn about how pupils gain and remember new knowledge.
 They develop a secure understanding of how curriculum content can be selected and sequenced to ensure that pupils master key concepts.”

-Trainees will be regularly assessed against the Teaching Standards through a combination of informal and formal observations by their assigned mentor.
+Trainees will be regularly assessed against course curriculum expectations or Teaching Standards through a combination of informal and formal observations by their assigned mentor.
 For QTS, all Trainees are observed teaching in four separate year groups.
 They are also required to gather evidence in support of the Teaching Standards.

 Trainees have the opportunity to select from either a QTS or PGCE with QTS route.
 The PGCE route is the more academic option and essential if trainees wish to teach abroad.
 We offer this through the University of Sussex.
 Click here to find out more.